7mind/izumi/doc/paradox/logstage/00_logstage.md

 }
 ```

-Looks like so with String formatting policy applied:
+Will look like this in string form:

 ![logstage-sample-output-string](media/00-logstage-sample-output-string.png)

-And like so as JSON:
+And like this in JSON:

 ![logstage-sample-output-string](media/00-logstage-sample-output-json.png)